Bodywork & Renovation

 A lot of the aluminium bodywork had already been replaced with new panels, the remaining parts needed fully stripping back to a sound surface, and the whole lot required filling and shaping where necessary before being primed and painted in the original dark blue with black wheel arches as pictured.

 JAGUAR XK8 - Accident Repair.

-Following an unfortunate accident this Jaguar was economically repaired using second-hand parts including the wing and bumper, headlamp, and other associated trim and fittings.
+Following an unfortunate accident this Jaguar was economically repaired using second-hand parts including the wing, bumper, headlamp, and other associated parts and fittings.